oreximus/learnings/InformationTechnology/WebDevelopment/nestjs_tutorial.md

   NestFactory provides a flexible way to bootstrap different types of NestJS application, making it a crucial component in the framework architecture.

+#### Routing

+- In the following example, we'll use the `@Controller()` decorator, which is **required** to define a basic controller.
+We'll specify an optional route path prefix of `cats`.
+  Using a path prefix in the `@Controller()` decorator help us group related routes together and reduces repetitive code.

+- For example, if we want to group routes that manage interaction with a cat entity under the `/cats` path, we can specify the `/cats` path prefix in the `@Controller()` decorator.
+This way, we don't need to repeat that portion of the path for each route in the file.